Lead Opinion

 DISCUSSION

-A. “National of the United States”
+A. “National of the United, States”

 All circuits that have considered the question recognize that the category of noncitizen “national of the United States” is a constricted one, and they reject the argument that one can become a national through lengthy residency alone.
 United States v.
-Sotelo, 109 F.3d 1446, 1448 (9th Cir.
-1997); Carreon-Hernandez v.
-Levi, 543 F.2d 637, 638 (8th Cir.
-1976); Oliver v.
-INS, 517 F.2d 426 (2d Cir.
-1975).
-It appears that, to qualify as a national, a noncitizen resident of the United States must have applied for citizenship.
-United States v.
-Morin, 80 F.3d 124, 126 (4th Cir.
-1996); Carreon-Hernandez, 543 F.2d at 638.
+Sotelo,

 The Second Circuit rejected the petitioner’s argument, reasoning that her allegiance was to Canada rather than to the United States, albeit by neglect rather than intention, because she had not opted to begin the naturalization process and thereby officially declare her allegiance to the United States.
 Id. at 427-28.
-The court further reasoned that, historically, the term “national” applied to an inhabitant of Unites States territories and that the primary way to become a “national” was through birth.
+The cоurt further reasoned that, historically, the term “national” applied to an inhabitant of Unites States territories and that the primary way to become a “national” was through birth.
 Id.

-Using a similar analysis, the Fourth Circuit held that a native of Mexico who had applied for United States citizenship was a “national of the United States” for purposes of
+Using a similar analysis, the Fourth Circuit held that a native of Mexico who had applied for United States citizenship was a “national of the United States” for purposes of 18 U.S.C. § 2332, which prohibits the murder of United States nationals outside the United States.
+Morin,

-Thus, it appears that, in order for a person who is born outside the United States to qualify for “national” status, the person must, at a minimum, demonstrate (1) birth in a United States territory or (2) an application for United States citizenship.
+Thus, it appears that, in order for a person who is born outside the United States to qualify for “national” status, the person must, at á minimum, demonstrate (1) birth in a United States territory or (2) an application for United States citizenship.
 Because Petitioner does not meet either of those minimal requirements, we need not delineate what additional facts (if any) he would have to show.
 He was not born in a United States territory, and at no time during his 40 years of residency in the United States did he attempt to apply for citizenship.

 Petitioner argues that the fact that Poland does not consider him to be a citizen of Poland means that he is a national of the United States.
-That fact may be evidenсe of how Polish law treats questions of citizenship and nationality, but it can have no bearing on our interpretation of United States law on those topics.
+That fact may be evidence of how Polish law treats questions of citizenship and natiоnality, but it can have no bearing on our interpretation of United States law on those topics.
 Even if this fact is viewed as evidence of Petitioner’s lack of allegiance to Poland, it is not material because it fails to demonstrate an affirmative allegiance to the United States, as federal case law requires.

 B. The Child Citizenship Act of 2000